 Instructions

-- Add the vanilla and egg whites, 1 at a time, beating well after each addition.
+- Add the vanilla and egg whites, 1 at a time, to the butter mixture, mixing well after each addition.

 I love German cake!
 Love the look of this one!
 You've got me in the mood to make it now!